boolean-uk/team-dev-server-ex-2410-team3/README.md

    ![](./assets/db-setup/4.PNG)
 3. Do the same thing for your **SHADOW** database, placing its URL into the `SHADOW_DATABASE_URL` variable, keeping `?schema=shadow` on the end.
 E.g. `SHADOW_DATABASE_URL="postgres://jk:la@ka.db.elephantsql.com/irk?schema=shadow"`
 4. `npm ci` to install dependencies
-5. `npx prisma migrate reset` to build the database tables and insert some seed data (as defined in [./prisma/seed.js](./prisma/seed.js))
+5. Run `npx prisma migrate reset` to build the database tables and insert some seed data (as defined in [./prisma/seed.js](./prisma/seed.js))
 6. `npm run dev` to run the app

 ## API Spec